 - OPTIONAL: Background segmentation on each Annotation to remove as many non-animal pixels as possible

-- OPTIONAL: Rotational correction, standardizing the rotation of Annotations to maximize their comparability in downstream ID algorithms
+- OPTIONAL: Rotational correction, standardizing the rotation of Annotations to maximize their comparability in downstream ID algorithms.
+More information about the Orientation network can be found here.

-- OPTIONAL: Parts to bodies assignment, allowing "parts" (e.g., an African wild dog tail) to be assigned to parents Annotations (e.g., the dog's body) in complex, multi-individual photos
+- OPTIONAL: Parts to bodies assignment, allowing "parts" (e.g., an African wild dog tail) to be assigned to parents Annotations (e.g., the dog's body) in complex, multi-individual photos.
+More information about the Assigner network can be found here.

 Resulting bounding boxes predicted by WBIA's detection pipeline after running a photo of three cheetahs.